U.S. Route 2: Idaho

 Shortly after entering Idaho from the west, US 2 crosses the Priest River.
 US 2 follows Pend Oreille River to its source at Lake Pend Oreille.
 US 2 intersects State Highway 57 in the town of Priest River at mile 5.8.
 US 2 intersects US 95 at mile 28.4 in the town of Sandpoint.
 The two routes overlap for 36.2 mi until just after Bonners Ferry.
 At Three Mile Corner, US 2 continues southeast for 15.8 mi where it crosses into Montana.

 Montana

 US 2 is a vital northern corridor for Montana and has more mileage within Montana than in any other state.
 It intersects US 93 at Kalispell and passes through the southern end of Glacier National Park, crossing the Continental Divide at Marias Pass, before it enters the Great Plains west of Browning.
-It travels through Shelby where it meets I-15, before it goes on to Havre and then onward to Glasgow.
+It travels through Shelby where it meets I-15, before it goes on to Havre, where it meets the northern terminus of US 87, intersecting with US 191 in Malta, and then onward to Glasgow.
 The highway continues east and leaves the state near the confluence of the Missouri and Yellowstone rivers.